- Common eBay Gift Card Scams To Watch Out For

-- Requests for payment in eBay gift cards: The common denominator in these scams is someone asking you to pay for something using eBay gift cards.
-Whether you contacted the seller or someone got in touch with you, it’s a scam.
+- Requests for payment in eBay gift cards: Whether you contacted the seller or someone got in touch with you, a request for gift cards as payment is a scam.

 - Urgent situations: The scammer usually makes up some emergency and then asks you to make the payment using the gift cards.

 - Offer of a great deal: If you're trying to buy something online, it's probably priced much cheaper than other similar items in an online marketplace.
 If someone has called or emailed to notify you of an offer, it probably sounds like a good deal—except for the requirement of paying with gift cards.